Kcnkcn12/Boids/README.md

 # About The Project
 This project is a personal project about Boids created to learn about emergent behavior, linear algebra, Unity, C#, and Github.

-Boids follow a small set of rules that give rise to emergent behavior (i.e. flocking behavior) in a "procedural" manner.
+Boids follow a small set of rules that give rise to emergent behavior (in this case, flocking behavior) in a "procedural" manner.
 These rules are:
 * **Separation**: Boids will move away from other boids (i.e. boids avoid running into each other).
 * **Alignment**: Boids will move in the average direction and speed of other boids (i.e. boids move together)
 * **Coherence**: Boids will move toward the average center position of the boids (i.e. boids group up)